kletobias/p2022/_posts/2022-05-07-multicollinearity.md

 affect its value.
 The sign of $r$ is the same as for $cov$, a difference is that it is normed to the domain of $[-1,1]$

-unlike the $cov$ which returned a value of ~375.65 for our example.
+Unlike the $cov$ which returned a value of ~375.65 for our example.